Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 So the vertices of $G$ are in bijection with the set of cones $\{ \Cone(v): v \in G \}$.
 We now must check that these cones are the maximal faces of a fan.
 In light of Lemma~\ref{MaxCheckFan}, we need simply check that, for any two distinct vertices $u$ and $v$ of $G$, the cones $\Cone(u)$ and $\Cone(v)$ meet nicely.

-Suppose for the sake of contradiction that there exist distinct vertices $u$ and $v$ such that $\Cone(u)$ and $\Cone(v)$ do not meet nicely and choose $u$ and $v$ so as to minimize $\ell(u)+\ell(v)$.
 We will say that two cones \newword{meet badly} if they do not meet nicely.
+Suppose for the sake of contradiction that there exist (necessarily distinct) vertices $u$ and $v$ such that $\Cone(u)$ and $\Cone(v)$ meet badly and choose $u$ and $v$ so as to minimize $\ell(u)+\ell(v)$.

 We consider two cases.
 Throughout the argument, $x$ will be a point in the interior of $\Cone(v_b)$.